Organizations with peer support programs

 - Monthly webinars: Webinars explore topics relevant to organizations that provide peer support services in both Medicaid-reimbursed and non-Medicaid settings.

-Sign up for our peer mailing list to receive information on these opportunities or contact the OPS program for individual support.
+Sign up for OPS updates to receive information on these services or contact the OPS program for individual support.

 - OPS training